Leftover Chicken: How to Cook a Whole Chicken to Make 3 Meals

 Allow the steam to release naturally.
 (15 minutes)

 I love the instant pot because you just set it and walk away.
 That’s the same reason I love my crock pot.
 The instant pot can pressure cook or slow cook, so it’s a super cool tool to have.
 I use both all the time.
+Click here to see how to cook your chicken in the instant pot when it’s fully frozen.

 Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.
 I can help defray a small percentage of the cost of producing the blog to share information with you.

-Roast a whole chicken in the Crock pot
+Roast a whole chicken in the Crockpot

-This time I cooked my chicken in the crock pot because it was already out.
-I just threw some cut-up carrots, potatoes, and onions in the bottom of my crock pot.
+This time I cooked my chicken in the crockpot because it was already out.
+I just threw some cut-up carrots, potatoes, and onions in the bottom of my crockpot.
 Added my chicken, salt and pepper and put on the lid.
 Cook it for 4 hours on high or 6-8 on low.

 Roast a whole chicken in the oven

 If you want to roast it in the oven, it’s a similar technique.
-Just place veggies in the pan, set the chicken on top and add seasonings.
+Just place veggies in the pan, et the chicken on top and add seasonings.
 Roast uncovered at 350 for about an hour and 15 minutes.

 Any way you decide to cook your chicken, make sure the internal temperature of any poultry is 165.
 If you don’t have a meat thermometer, consider getting one.
 They are inexpensive and you can avoid illness from underdone meat.
 Just stick it in the thigh of the bird and see what’s up.
 Don’t touch it to the bone in there though, the bones are hotter than the meat.
-You can also wiggle the leg and if it’s lose in the socket, it’s probably done.
+You can also wiggle the leg and if it’s loose in the socket, it’s probably done.

 Once we cooked our whole chicken, we cut a few pieces off for dinner.
 We had chicken, the cooked vegetables from the bottom of the crock pot, and a side of other roasted vegetables we had on hand.
 It was super-duper delicious.